top of page

 Pages

-Book cover image for The Armor of Light
+Book cover image for The Paris Express

 In accordance with FTC guidelines, the advance reader's edition of this book was provided by the publisher via Edelweiss in exchange for a review.